INM-6/nnmt/README.md

 file.
 Actually, we hope that the usage might be self-explanatory, once you have seen an example.
 But, if you need a little more hints, just continue reading.

-For using LMT, you need to store all your network parameters and your analysis parameters in .yaml files, as we have done it for the example script.
+For using NNMT, you need to store all your network parameters and your analysis parameters in .yaml files, as we have done it for the example script.
 If you don't know how the .yaml file format works, you could either first read something about it, or use our example .yaml files as templates.